Abdominal Wall Hernias

 About Open Hernia Surgery

-However, surgical repair is recommended for hernias that cause pain and other symptoms, and for irreducible hernias (structures cannot be returned to their normal locations) that are incarcerated or strangulated.
+Surgical repair is recommended for most hernias.
 Surgery aims at closure and repair of the muscle wall through which the hernia protrudes.

 Open Surgery